Wisc-HCI/NIST_Benchmark/doc/setup.md

 chmod +x /workspace/src/panda_benchmark/scripts/
 ```

+### 3B.
+Seting Up Container with bash scripts
+If you want to use bash script to set up your container, try the module [ros-docker-dev](../ros-docker-dev/README.md).
+Features TLDR;
+ * Volumed
+ * User spoofing
+ * SSH forwarding
+ * Oh-my-zsh

 ### 4. Set Up Franka Desktop
 Before you can run anything with the FCI, make sure joints are unlocked and FCI Control is enabled in the Franka desktop (our Desktops is at [192.168.1.2](https://192.168.1.2/desk/)).
 Directions for doing that are [here](https://youtu.be/91wFDNHVXI4?si=4-ZArdrxOMAiCc5H&t=484).
 WARNING: we could not get Firefox to access the desk because of security reasons.
 However we could access through chrome once we clicked "Advanced" > "Proceed to 192.168.1.2 (unsafe)".